lkcampbell/brackets-indent-guides/README.md

 There is also a practical problem.
 This extension currently uses CodeMirror overlays, which do not have the ability to stylize empty lines.
-If I can solve this problem, I will implement an option to display a "no-gap" version of indent guides.
+If I can solve this problem, I will implement a preference to display a "no-gap" version of indent guides.
 If you have any solution ideas, please post them in the issue list.